When Homebuyers Walk Away From Closing

-Walking away from closing happens more often in buyer's markets than in seller's markets.
-That's because in buyer's markets, when prices are soft, some buyers become frightened when they should be jumping for joy.
-Many are afraid of further declines in the market and don't feel comfortable because all their friends aren't buying.
+Walking away from a closing happens more often in buyer's markets than in seller's markets.
+Some buyers become frightened when prices are soft when they should really be jumping with joy.
+Many are afraid of further declines in the market and don't feel comfortable because all their friends aren't buying, too.

-The fear begins to creep in right after the purchase offer is accepted and builds.
+The fear usually begins to creep in right after the purchase offer is accepted and it builds from there.